 Fondation Azzedine Alaïa

-The Association Azzedine Alaïa, which later became the Fondation Azzedine Alaïa, was founded in 2007 to preserve and showcase the work of Azzedine Alaïa, and the many works from the disciplines of art, fashion and design that he collected over the course of his lifetime, to organise exhibitions and to support cultural and educational activities.
+The Association Azzedine Alaïa, which later became the Fondation Azzedine Alaïa, was founded in 2007 to preserve and showcase the work of Azzedine Alaïa, and the many works he collected throughout his lifetime spanning art, fashion and design.

-As of the 28th of February 2020, the Fondation Azzedine Alaïa has been recognised as an establishment of public utility.
+As of the 28 February 2020, the Fondation Azzedine Alaïa has been recognised as an establishment of public utility.

 Fondation Cartier pour l’art contemporain